Aircraft maintenance engineer

-Countries which issue or recognize AME licenses internally include; Australia, Bangladesh, Canada, India, Ireland, New Zealand, the United Kingdom and much of Asia.
+Countries which issue or recognize AME licenses internally include Australia, Bangladesh, Canada, India, Ireland, New Zealand, the United Kingdom and much of Asia.

 The American equivalent of an AME is an aircraft maintenance technician (AMT), also known as an A&P.

 Up until 1998, Type I and Type II aircraft maintenance engineer (AME) licences were distinguished.
-In 1998 ICAO replaced these by a single AME licence.
+In 1998 ICAO replaced these with a single AME licence.

 In 2005 the relationship between the Canadian AME and the US A&P (AMT) was further revised, through a Bilateral Aviation Safety Agreement (BASA) between the US and Canada.